-In additional to meeting the requirements of the academic component, there are some entry requirements which you must satisfy in order to begin the vocational component.
+In additional to meeting the requirements of the academic component, there are two entry requirements which you must satisfy in order to begin the vocational component.

 - Joining an Inn of Court - you will need to join one of the four Inns of Court before you start the vocational component.
 The Inns of Court are the professional associations for barristers in England and Wales.
-Your Inn will "Call" you to the Bar after you have successfully passed a BPTC and completed ten "qualifying sessions" at your Inn.
+Your Inn will "Call" you to the Bar after you have successfully passed a Bar training course and completed ten "qualifying sessions" at your Inn.

 - Being fluent in English.

-Both the BPTC and the new courses which will replace the BPTC involve centralised assessments, which are exams set and marked by us, as well as exams set and marked locally by the provider or Authorised Education and Training Organisation (AETO) delivering the course.
+A Bar training course involves taking centralised assessments, which are exams set and marked by us, as well as exams set and marked locally by an Authorised Education and Training Organisation (AETO) delivering the course.

-If you started the BPTC in September 2019, or you commenced a BPTC earlier than that date but have yet to complete it, you need to be aware that changes to some assessments will commence from September 2020.
+If you started a BPTC in, or before, September 2019 and have yet to complete it, you need to be aware that changes to some assessments started to come into force from September 2020.
 More information on how you may be affected can be found on our page on transitional arrangements.

 Reporting a concern

-If you are a student on the BPTC or at an AETO delivering the vocational component of training (or integrated academic and vocational component) and you have a concern about your BPTC provider or AETO, you should follow your institution’s internal complaints procedures.
-If you are unhappy with the outcome of that complaints process, you can submit your concern to the Office of the Independent Adjudicator.
+If you are a student on a Bar training course and you have a concern about your AETO, you should follow your institution’s internal complaints procedures.
+If you are unhappy with the outcome of that complaints process, you may be eligible to submit your concern to the Office of the Independent Adjudicator.
 We cannot get involved in complaints on behalf of individuals.
-However, if you would like to tell us something, you can use our Online Reporting Form or use this Word version of the form and email it to us at email@example.com or post it to us at: The Bar Standards Board, 289-293 High Holborn, London, WC1V 7HZ.The rules and requirements relating to the vocational component of training can be found in Part 2 of the Bar Qualification Manual.
+However, if you would like to tell us something, you can use our Online Reporting Form or use this Word version of the form and email it to us at [email protected] or post it to us at: The Bar Standards Board, 289-293 High Holborn, London, WC1V 7HZ.The rules and requirements relating to the vocational component of training can be found in Part 3 of the Bar Qualification Manual.